Upper Blepharoplasty Overview

 - Remove excess skin and fat

-- Remove excess skin and move excess fat into areas of the eye that are hollow
+- Remove excess skin and move excess fat into hollow areas around the eye

-As we age, we lose volume and fat around the eye.
-In the “old days” surgeons were very aggressive at removing fat in the upper eyelids during a blepharoplasty.
+Surgeons were traditionally very aggressive at removing fat in the upper eyelids during a blepharoplasty.
 This approach created a hollow and gaunt appearance to the eyes.
-In my practice, I prefer to maintain as much fat and volume around the eye as possible.
-If there are areas that have too much fat and other areas that are hollow, I will move the excess fat into in the hollow area.
-This will create a youthful and natural result.
-This is referred to as a fat repositioning upper blepharoplasty.
+Dr. Kulbersh prefers to maintain as much fat and volume around the eye as possible.
+If necessary, he will move excess fat into hollow areas to create a youthful and natural result, a technique known as fat repositioning upper blepharoplasty.

-Recovering from upper blepharoplasty is a relatively easy experience and at Carolina Facial Plastics, we strive to make it as comfortable as possible.
+Recovering from upper eye lift surgery is a relatively comfortable experience, and at Carolina Facial Plastics, we strive to make it as painless as possible.
 Immediately after the surgery, patients have small stitches in the upper eyelids and some swelling.
-For the first 24 hours after surgery the patient should only engage in minimal activity, rest, and keep the head elevated.
-During the first 48 hours after surgery, a bag of frozen peas should be held on the eyes for ten minutes every hour they are awake for two days immediately following the procedure.
+For the first 24 hours, the patient should minimize activity, get plenty of rest, and keep the head elevated.
+Patients should place a bag of frozen peas on the eyes for ten minutes every hour they are awake for two days immediately following the procedure.
 After that time, patients are allowed to get the eyes wet in the shower.

-For the first week, it is important for patients to keep the eyes moist with artificial tears and eye ointment.
-I will have them periodically place drops in the eyes during the day and ointment in the eyes before bed.
-This can make the eyes blurry for a brief time after applying.
-Typically Tylenol will be enough to control any pain post surgery, but Dr. Kulbersh may provide additional medication if it is necessary.
+For the first week, it is essential to keep the eyes moist with artificial tears and eye ointment.
+Patients will periodically use drops during the day and ointment before bed.
+These products can make the eyes blurry for a brief time after applying.
+Typically Tylenol will be enough to control any pain post-surgery, but Dr. Kulbersh may provide additional medication if it is necessary.

-After 5 to 7 days, the stitches are removed.
-At this time, patients usually feel comfortable enough with their appearance to resume their normal life.
-There are a small subset of patients that may have some light-bruising present at this time.
-Two weeks after surgery, patients can resume full physical activity, wear make-up on the upper eyelids, and resume wearing contact lenses.
-Makeup elsewhere can be worn immediately after surgery on the rest of the face.
+Dr. Kulbersh removes the stitches after 5-7 days.
+At this time, patients usually feel comfortable enough with their appearance to resume their activities.
+There is a small subset of patients that may have some light-bruising present at this time.
+Two weeks after surgery, patients can resume full physical activity, wear makeup on the upper eyelids, and resume wearing contact lenses.
+Makeup can be worn immediately after surgery on the rest of the face.

 The incisions on the upper eyelids will continue to heal for up to one year after surgery.
-After complete healing of the incisions, it is difficult to see the incision.
+After the complete healing of the incisions, they become virtually undetectable.

 Blepharoplasty can be done alone or in conjunction with other facial surgery procedures.
-Common procedures that are combined with an upper blepharoplasty are:
+Dr. Kulbersh frequently combines upper eyelid surgery with these procedures: